MyWebIntelligence/mwi/README.md

 #### SerpAPI bootstrap (`land urlist`)

-The `land urlist` command queries Google via SerpAPI and pushes new URLs to a land.
+The `land urlist` command queries a SerpAPI search engine (Google by default;
+override with `--engine=bing|duckduckgo`) and pushes new URLs to a land.
 Configure the following values in `settings.py` or via environment
 variables:

 - `serpapi_api_key`: Required API key (`MWI_SERPAPI_API_KEY` overrides the default).